aemami1/KnowRef/Knowref_scraping/README.md

 ## [Dataset Pre-processing]

 ## Generated Dataset location ##
-The test dataset is in an orphan branch of this project, called =Knowref_dataset=.
+The test dataset is in an orphan branch of this project, called **Knowref_dataset**.

 ## Idea ##